rossmason/glu/README.txt

 =====
 You can see the following files and directories:

+src/            Contains the source code

+src/python      Contains the Python code (this includes some test utilities).
-glu/            Contains most of the source code. starter.py and glujson.py
+                The glu/ directory there contains most of the code. starter.py and glujson.py are the exception.
-                are the exceptions.
-They are described below.

-static_files/   The directory from where the Glu erver can serve static files.

-starter.py      The start script for the Glu server.
+src/python/starter.py      The start script for the Glu server.
 It is outside of the
                 glu/ directory, because this is going to change depending on whether Glu runs in a container or standalone.

-glujson.py      It's very annoying that this file is even necessary.
+src/python/glujson.py      It's very annoying that this file is even necessary.
 The reason
                 is that we would like to use JSON, but the available JSON library is different depending on the runtime: jython, python or Google AppEngine.
 It imports the 'right' JSON for each case.
 This file will eventually go away once we have it ported to pure Java, I assume.

-glu_make_sample_resources.py    This is a small utility that creates some
+src/python/glu_make_sample_resources.py    This is a small utility that creates some
                                 resources on a running server.
 It's not fancy and was just created for testing.

+src/java        Contains the Java code

+static_files/   The directory from where the Glu erver can serve static files.

 app.yaml        This file is used for Google AppEngine.
 It contains the
                 configuration for the application on GAE.
+OUTDATED!

 index.yaml      This file is used for Google AppEngine.
 It's automatically
                 updated by the GAE tools.
+OUTDATED!